giulianopz/lfd259/chapters/7/b.md

 **Ingress** exposes HTTP and HTTPS routes from outside the cluster to services within the cluster.
 Traffic routing is controlled by rules defined on the Ingress **resource**.

-An Ingress may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL / TLS, and offer name-based virtual hosting.
+An Ingress may be configured to give Services externally-reachable URLs, load balance traffic, terminate SSL/TLS, and offer name-based virtual hosting.
 An Ingress **controller** is responsible for fulfilling the Ingress, usually with a load balancer, though it may also configure your edge router or additional frontends to help handle the traffic.

 There are a few ingress controllers with **nginx** and **GCE** that are "officially supported" by the community. **Traefik** (pronounced "traffic") and **HAProxy** are in common use, as well.